google/binexport/README.md

 #### Prerequisites

-The preferred build environment is macOS 12 "Monterey" using Xcode
-14. Using macOS 13 "Ventura" should also work.
+The preferred build environment is macOS 13 "Ventura" using Xcode 14.1.
+Using macOS 12 "Monterey" should also work.

 After installing the Developer Tools, make sure to install the command-line tools as well: